 Once my dad could afford a car, they were ancient old things that constantly needed tinkering with.
 Add to that his passion for steam engines of any kind - steam trains and steam rollers - noisy, smelly, oily engines have been such a big part of my life that I still enjoy them.
 (I did once drive a steam engine - but that's another story!)

-As a little girl we used to go to Derby on the steam trains for shopping trips (yes, I am old enough to remember that) and I loved it.
+As a little girl we used to go to Derby on the steam trains for shopping trips which was a real adventure that I loved.
 Also, during the school holidays, I used to cycle to the station at Cromford with my male cousins for a spot of trainspotting and general messing about.
 Then I would get home all sooty and smelling of smoke from standing on the footbridge as the trains came in and out of the station.
 I was often in trouble for that.

-So, when we discovered that there is a very active "Association Rétroméchanique" in Le Grand-Pressigny, we were very interested (I managed to stop short of saying excited, not wishing to sound too much like an anorak).
+So, when we discovered that there is a very active "Association Rétroméchanique" in Le Grand-Pressigny, we were very interested.
 At the end of May they have an annual run out and it happened just after we arrived in the village that week in 2008.